Sayyid Mir Muhammad Alim Khan: Reign

 In March 1918, activists of the Young Bukharan Movement (Yosh Buxoroliklar) informed the Bolsheviks that the Bukharians were ready for the revolution and that the people were awaiting liberation.
 The Red Army marched to the gates of Bukhara and demanded that the emir surrender the city to the Young Bukharans.
 As Russian sources report, the emir responded by killing the Bolshevik delegation, along with several hundred Russian supporters of the Bolsheviks in Bukhara and the surrounding territories.
 The majority of Bukharans did not support an invasion and the ill-equipped and ill-disciplined Bolshevik army fled back to the Soviet stronghold at Tashkent.

 Deposition and death

 However, the emir had won only a temporary respite.
 As the civil war in Russia wound down, Moscow sent reinforcements to Central Asia.
-On 2 September 1920, an army of well-disciplined and well-equipped Red Army troops under the command of general Mikhail Frunze attacked the city.
+On 2 September 1920, an army of well-disciplined and well-equipped Red Army troops, under the command of general Mikhail Frunze, attacked the city.
 After four days of fighting, the Ark of Bukhara was destroyed, the red flag was raised from the top of Kalyan Minaret, and the Emir Alim Khan fled, first to his base at Dushanbe (in present-day Tajikistan), and then finally to Kabul, Afghanistan, where he died in 1944.
 He is buried at the Shuadoi Solehin cemetery.

-He was awarded the Order of Prince Danilo I and a number of decorations.
+He was awarded the Montenegran Order of Prince Danilo I and a number of other decorations.